wheaney/breezy-desktop/README.md

 ### Disabling

-To disable the floating screen effect, either unplug the glasses or hit the `Home` key (you'll need to bind this to your controller on Steam Deck).
+To disable the floating screen effect, either disable the driver (`~/bin/xreal_driver_config -d`), unplug the glasses, or hit the `Home` key (you'll need to bind this to your controller, if on Steam Deck).

 ### Updating